How to create Refractive Caustics in V-Ray for SketchUp

 • Target Radius and Emit Distance will enlarge or decrease the area where the Caustic Photons are emitted from and where they are hitting.
 If the water in the pool is oddly illuminated as if in a spherical shape, these values should be increased.

-Finally, the Caustics switch in the Global Illumination rollout of the Render settings must be enabled and the pool can be rendered:
+1. Enable Caustics switch in the Global Illumination rollout of the Render settings:

 Was this article helpful?